 Heading to Japan?
 Click the banner to pre-order a JR Pass for a 40-dollar saving:

 Is the JR Pass worth it?
 See here

 Search for hotel deals in Tokyo

 For my Japan overland travel guide, click here

-(This page contains affiliate links i.e. if you follow the links from this page to Amazon, Agoda, or Japan Rail Pass and make a purchase, 4corners7seas will receive a commission from them.
+(This page contains affiliate links i.e. if you follow the links from this page to Amazon, Hotels Combined, or Japan Rail Pass and make a purchase, 4corners7seas will receive a commission from them.
 This commission comes out of their profit margin at no extra cost to you, and thank you in advance should you choose to purchase anything via the above links!)